osisoft/Edge-Data-Store-Docs/content/logging/system-logging.md

       curl -d "@System_Logging.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/System/Logging
       ```

-    On successful execution, the log level change takes effect immediately during runtime.
+    On successful execution, the log-level change takes effect immediately during runtime.
 The other configurations (log file size and file count) get updated after Edge Data Store is restarted.

     **Note:**  Any parameter not specified in the updated configuration file will revert to the default schema value.